bluegreen-labs/appeears/cran-comments.md

 Dear CRAN team,

-This is the first release of the {appeears} package.
+This is the first submission of the {appeears} package.
 This package provides a convenient interface to the Application for Extracting and Exploring Analysis Ready Samples (AppEEARS) API.
 This API which allows querying of various remote sensing data product for point or restricted geographic areas.
 This package will